infominer33/infominer33.github.io/index.md

 * <a href="https://www.axiomtech.io/blog-feed/2019/3/1/blockchain-in-the-united-nations" target="_blank">A Reasonably Complete Outline of Blockchain in the United Nations</a>
 * <a href="https://www.axiomtech.io/blog-feed/history-of-permissioned-ledgers" target="_blank">The Times and History of Permissioned Ledgers</a>
 * <a href="https://www.axiomtech.io/blog-feed/electronic-currency-before-bitcoin" target="_blank">The Quest for Electronic Currency—Before Bitcoin</a>
+* <a href="https://www.axiomtech.io/blog-feed/hyperledger-indy-decentralized-identity" target="_blank">The Future of Decentralized Identity—Hyperledger Indy</a>
 * <a href="https://www.axiomtech.io/blog-feed/2018/9/24/pre-digital-cryptography-a-history" target="_blank">Pre-Digital Cryptography</a>
 * <a href="https://www.axiomtech.io/blog-feed/2018/10/9/smart-contracts-uses-cases-dapps-icos" target="_blank">Introduction to Smart Contracts</a>
 * <a href="https://www.axiomtech.io/blog-feed/introduction-proof-of-stake" target="_blank">Introduction to Proof of Stake</a>